 Datum of GNSS (GPS) receivers

-GNSS (GPS) receivers such as the Juniper Geode and the u-Blox NEO M8 (that is integrated in our Mesa 3 Windows and other rugged handheld computers) follow the NMEA 4.1 standard and when using SBAS technically provide data based on ITRF-2000 Current Epoch which is equivalent to WGS-84.
+GNSS (GPS) receivers such as the Juniper Systems Geode and the u-Blox NEO M8 (integrated in our Mesa 3 Windows and other rugged handheld computers) follow the NMEA 4.1 standard.
+When using these receivers with SBAS they provide data based on ITRF-2000 Current Epoch which is equivalent to WGS-84.

-If using NTRIP corrections such as with the Juniper Geode then datum may be equivalent to NAD-83.
+If you are using NTRIP corrections within the USA (such as with the Juniper Systems Geode), the datum may be equivalent to NAD-83.

 If you need a datum other than WGS-84 (or NAD-83), some GPS/GIS apps that allow this include:

 - ESRI ArcGIS Field Map

 If needed, we can provide more options if you contact us at email@example.com.

 For information on how to apply a Datum Transformation with ESRI ArcGIS Field Maps, see:

 Errors can occur when data (or other geo-referenced layers such as background imagery) that use different map systems are loaded.
 For more information, see Geode appears to be inaccurate in good conditions.